 Ingredients

-- Butter: I like to use unsalted butter so that it does not splatter while cooking.
-You can always add in a pinch of salt if you prefer saltier caramels.
+- Butter: You can use salted butter or unsalted butter.
+You can always add in a pinch of salt if you prefer salted caramel.

 - Sweetened condensed milk: This adds a sweet taste and a creamy consistency.
 You can find this in a can on the shelf in the baking aisle.